 Decide Whether or Not to Rinse

 If you have not used too much soap and the floor wasn't excessively dirty, you do not need to rinse the floor after mopping.
-However, if the floor feels sticky, add a quick rise of plain water mixed with one cup of distilled white vinegar.
+However, if the floor feels sticky, add a quick rinse of plain water mixed with one cup of distilled white vinegar.
 This will leave the floor squeaky-clean.

 Allow the Floor to Air-Dry